microsoft/cloudsqlworkshop/cloudsqlworkshop/07_Deploy_Manage_Optimize_AzureSQLDB/readme.md

 The workload should finish in no more than 15 seconds.

-If you look back at Monitoring in the Azure Portal you will also see far less CPU utilization.
+If you look back at Monitoring in the Azure Portal you will also see  less CPU utilization.
 Note that by default Monitoring the portal is not refreshed on a low frequency so it make take a few minutes to see the new numbers.
 You can come back and look at this later if you want to proceed with further exercises.

 Close out the existing query windows.